dveeden/go-mysql-replay/README.md

 Using Performance Schema
 ========================

+Note: this has not been tested/updated after v0.1 yet.
+So this is missing the command column.

 You need to enable the consumer for one or more events statements tables.
 You might want to adjust `performance_schema_events_statements_history_long_size`